Academic Integrity Module (AIM)

 How do you enrol in it?

 If you are a commencing undergraduate or postgraduate coursework student you will see AIM in your Study Plan and you will need to enrol in it like any other subject.
 You will be expected to complete the AIM as part of your course requirements.
-It is best to do it as soon as possible - you are expected to have it completed by the end of the first week of your first semester.
+It is best to do it as soon as possible - you are expected to have it completed by the end of the first week of your first teaching period.

 Where can you find it?